 - Performance Testing to master the techniques for ensuring software applications respond quickly and can handle the expected load.

 - AI Testing for ensuring AI systems are performing correctly, and for using AI as one of your testing tools.
+Read why ISTQB AI Testing certification matters for your career and where to get ISTQB AI certified.

 - Mobile Application Testing covering the unique challenges of testing mobile applications, including usability, compatibility, and performance considerations.

 Choosing the right ISTQB certification path depends on your career goals, interests, and the specific demands of the job market in your area.
 Starting with the Foundation Level is a necessary step for establishing a solid foundation in software testing principles.
 From there, moving on to more specialized certifications will not only make you more attractive to employers but also equip you with the skills to tackle complex testing challenges in a variety of software development contexts.
+To get started, see how to get ISTQB software testing certification and where to get ISTQB certification exams.